Have you recently launched a course?

 I don’t do much marketing for this course since it’s over a year old, but I’ve been updating it and adding new lessons and guides to make sure it’s relevant right now.

 But, recently I did one little thing that totally boosted my sales!
 Before I go into that, I have a sales page roadmap to help you set up your sales page so you can start making consistent sales.
 Yup!
 I give you what to put on your sales page and and where to put on in.
-So go ahead and click on the image to get that bad boy roadmap and start making sales today.
+So go ahead and sign up below to get that bad boy roadmap and start making sales today.

 How I Turn Visitors Into Customers